 - For each heating zone, set the right thermostat set points depending on the season and weather

 - Maintain the temperature in each zone of the house based on that zone’s thermostat set point

-- Run the hot water schedule everyday.
+- Run the boiler according to the hot water schedule everyday.

 - At night, turn lights on in the stairs when motion is detected.
 Switch it off after 5 minutes of no motion.

-- Monitor all my security cameras
+- Monitor all my security cameras.

 - Send me email alerts when anything unusual happens in the house or if the alarm system is triggered

 Of course there’s a lot more it can do.
 Even with my current setup, there are probably hundreds of different scenarios I could set up to make my life more comfortable and increase the security of my home – this is what gets me really excited about home automation!back to menu ↑